erc-dharma/project-documentation/gaiji/readme.md

 The image must be placed in the `/images` directory (at the root of it, not in subdirectories).
 It will be picked up by the DHARMA application.
-The SVG format is preferred, because it allowes images to scale to arbitrary sizes, and because it is possible to change the image color mechanically (this would be useful for reverse video display).
+The SVG format is preferred, because it allows images to scale to arbitrary sizes, and because it is possible to change the image color mechanically (this would be useful for reverse video display).
 PNG and JPG images can also be used.